 The rules may force Ant and some of its peers that straddle at least two financial industries to obtain licenses from China’s central bank and meet minimum capital requirements for the first time.

 Ant has already felt the sting of regulation.
 It’s linear micro and SME lending arm was taking on riskier loans and passing on the risk by selling the loans through asset-backed securities.
 In 2017, the Chinese government required money market managers to set aside 0.5% of net assets as a safeguard against bad debt.
 In the first quarter of 2017, Ant’s ABS volume dropped by 65%.

 As regulation increases, Ant is leaning more and more on its platform model, acting as facilitator rather than traditional lender.
 According to a report from Reuters, Ant’s revenue is shifting away from offering traditional financial services and more toward facilitating third party financial institutions.

 For example, while Ant’s P2P lending platform, Zhao Cai Bao, went through some high profile struggles, including a large default by one of the companies that issues bonds on the platform, Ant hasn’t given up on the platform approach in lending.
+(Zhao Cai Bao is now an investment platform with a secondary P2P market for fixed-term deposits.)
 Instead it’s shifting toward opening up its platforms more to larger financial institutions.
 Jack Ma, the owner of Alibaba Group, announced that Ant will move towards tech services revenue and seek partners to handle loan issuance.